A Spoonful of Sugar

 Ruler Box made using the Dremel 4000 and Dremel Moto-Saw

 Ruler Box made using the Dremel 4000 and Dremel Moto-Saw We recently reviewed and road-tested the new Dremel 4000 and Dremel Moto-Saw.
 While we had the tools set up, my husband made me a ruler box.
-He cut four 30 cm (12 inch) rulers into two long sides, and four short pieces, to create the box.
+We used four 30 cm (12 inch) rulers.
+Two were used for the long sides.
+Two rulers were cut in half to yield four 4 inch (10 cm lengths).
 A scrap of mdf board was used as the base, and the rulers were simply glued into position using wood/craft glue.
 It was a quick and easy project.Ruler Box made using the Dremel 4000 and Dremel Moto-Saw I love my new ruler box and it will be perfect for storing some trims/laces on my sewing table.Ruler Box made using the Dremel 4000 and Dremel Moto-Saw I love recycling and repurposing objects from around the home into something useful.
 Ruler Box made using the Dremel 4000 and Dremel Moto-Saw

 Filed Under: DIY Tagged With: DIY, dremel, recycle, storage